zenml-io/zenml-plugins/model_control_plane/README.md

 # list train, test and inference datasets and predictions artifacts
 zenml model version artifacts demo 1
 ```
-Great!
-We reused model version in Staging stage and attached inference dataset and predictions to it.
-They all are collected under same roof of model version, so you can always back trace you predictions to training data and model metrics and more.
+Marvelously, the Staging-staged model version is seamlessly reused, with both the inference dataset and predictions attached to it.
+This unified approach ensures a hassle-free traceability of predictions back to their training data and model metrics, fostering a comprehensive understanding of the entire process.

-Remember, artifacts we create in prediction pipeline are versioned, what if we run it again?
+It's essential to remember that artifacts generated in the prediction pipeline are versioned.
+What happens if we rerun the pipeline?
 ```bash
 # run prediction pipeline again: it will use same Model Version again and link new predictions version link
 python3 predict.py